The Guiding Principle of Aletheia

 We live in a time where human activities are taking a great toll on the earth, our communities, and our bodies.
 When we first came upon this land and her springs, we found the story here to be no different.
 Despite an abundance of natural beauty, generations of memories, a legacy of thousands of years of indigenous place-making and fresh warm water flowing from the ground, recent decades have witnessed this place decline and fall out of most people’s awareness.
 What was once here dimmed over the years and the land and springs fell into a half-sleep.
 But it also appears as if they had been dreaming –dreaming of what wants to be born here.
 Indeed, the message of this dream is so present that many who come here know it in their bones, feel it with their hearts.
 They tell of a sanctuary of retreat and wellbeing, of healing and grief work.
 They tell of connection, community and intimacy with the natural world.
 They tell of dancing and ceremony, music and silence.

-Three years ago, called by this same dreaming, we found this place and fell in love with her beauty and her longing, recognizing it as our own.
+Over seven years ago, called by this same dreaming, we found this place and fell in love with her beauty and her longing, recognizing it as our own.
 Only how to unlock her from her slumber?
 For there is a debt on this land, and it has been waiting for someone to come and release it.
 Within that debt there are wounds that need tending and care to heal.
 In accordance with the law of capital, her land long ago became colonized and her deeper dreaming all but subsumed by financial expectations.
 In recent decades, owners have come and gone, her facilities have aged and neighbor relations became strained.

 Ours, then, is a healing crisis, a puzzle.
 To release this debt and re-awaken the springs, we cannot ask her to keep giving her resources without reinvesting them into the work of healing, repairing, refurbishing and rebuilding.
 As stewards and caretakers, we are focused and relaxed into a long arc of work here.
 We are dedicated to caring for the land and springs with an engaged inquiry into its deeper layers so that we can understand more and more of its true nature and purpose.
 We call on the bright, indigenous ancestors of this place and their living descendants for permission and participation on this journey.

-We have a dynamic and evolving plan, created in listening partnership with this place over the past three years.
+We have a dynamic and evolving plan, created in listening partnership with this place over the past five years.
 It is clear that the springs have the capacity to make more than enough to be self-sufficient, to regenerate and to provide for those who live here and visit.
 We recognize the opportunity and privilege to be the ones the Springs have been waiting for to re-awaken.
 We simply need to channel her resources back into healing and regeneration; everything else that is needed is already here in abundance.

 Tenets of Aletheia Springs